Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond

 This function is $L$-smooth and $\1$-quasar-convex, and its minimizer $x^*$ is unique and has $\norm{x^*} = R$.
 Furthermore, if $x_{t} = 0\,\, \forall t \in \mathbb{Z} \cap [T/2,T]$, then $\hat{f}(x) - \inf_z \hat{f}(z) > \epsilon$. \end{restatable}

 The proof of Lemma~\ref{lem:main-lb-quasar} appears in Appendix~\ref{sec:lem-lb-proof}.
-Combining Lemma~\ref{lem:main-lb-quasar} with Observation~1 from \citet{carmon2017lower} yields a lower bound for first-order zero-respecting algorithms.
-Furthermore, we can use the argument from \citen{carmon2017lower} to extend our lower bounds for first-order zero-respecting methods to the class of all deterministic first-order methods.
-This leads to \Cref{thm:main-lb-quasar}, whose proof appears in Appendix~\ref{sec:coro-lb-proof}.
+Combining Lemma~\ref{lem:main-lb-quasar} with Observation~1 from \cite{carmon2017lower} yields a lower bound for first-order zero-respecting algorithms, and an extension of this lower bound to the class of all deterministic first-order methods.
+This leads to Theorem \ref{thm:main-lb-quasar}, whose proof appears in Appendix~\ref{sec:coro-lb-proof}.

 \begin{restatable}{thm}{coroMainLBquasar} Let $\epsilon, R, L \in (0,\infty)$, $\1 \in (0, 1]$, and assume $L^{1/2}R\ep^{-1/2} \ge 1$.
 Let $\mathcal{F}$ denote the set of $L$-smooth functions that are $\1$-quasar-convex with respect to some point with Euclidean norm less than or equal to $R$.
 Then, given any deterministic first-order method, there exists a function $f \in \mathcal{F}$ such that the method requires at least $\Omega(\1^{-1} L^{1/2} R \epsilon^{-1/2} )$ gradient evaluations to find an $\epsilon$-optimal point of $f$. \end{restatable}